Bulgaria’s President Awarded Ambassador of China with the Highest State Order - Novinite.com - Sofia News Agency

 Bulgaria’s President Awarded Ambassador of China with the Highest State Order

 Bulgaria’s Head of State, President Rumen Radev, awarded Stara Planina Order, 1st Degree, to China’s ambassador to Bulgaria, H.E.
-Mr. Zhang Haizhou, reported the Bulgarian National Television.
+Mr. Zhang Haizhou, reports BNT.

 At a special ceremony in the Coat of Arms Hall in the Presidency on 20th of December, the President awarded the ambassador of China for his exceptional contribution to the development of the bilateral relations between the two countries.